rrc-RonenBegelfor/final_project_comp3018/README.md

 git clone https://github.com/rrc-RonenBegelfor/final_project_comp3018
 ```

+Open the project on VS code.

-Then, to ensure all dependencies are installed after cloning, run the following
+Then, to ensure all dependencies are installed after cloning, run the following in the terminal

 ```bash
 npm install